Write Your Answer On The Space Provided

 • After I sit down at my desk (current habit), I will plan my day (new habit).

 The key to habit stacking is to choose a current habit that you perform consistently and link it to a new habit that you want to develop.
-This makes it easier to remember to perform the new habit and integrates it seamlessly into your daily routine.
+This makes it easier to remember to perform the new habit and integrates it smoothly into your daily routine.

 The Importance of Identity-Based Habits

-Instead of focusing on what you want to achieve, focus on who you want to become.
-Ask yourself, "What would a healthy person do?" or "What would a productive person do?"
+Instead of focusing on what you want to achieve, focus on who you want to become. " or "What would a productive person do?Ask yourself, "What would a healthy person do?"
 Then, start taking small steps to align your actions with your desired identity.

-For example, if you want to become a writer, don't just focus on writing a book.
+Take this: if you want to become a writer, don't just focus on writing a book.
 Focus on becoming the type of person who writes every day.
 Start by writing for just 10 minutes each day, and gradually increase the amount of time you spend writing as you develop your identity as a writer.

 Conclusion: Habits as the Building Blocks of Success